Skip to main content

 Bachelor's thesis: Nicolas Dietz (2023)

 Orthoses are often used after injuries or illnesses to support the healing process.
-Orthoses enclose parts of the body in order to relieve and/or immobilise them.
+Orthoses enclose body parts in order to relieve and/or immobilise them.

-In some cases, orthoses with standard geometries are not sufficient and must be customised to the patient.
-Moulds or casts on the patient can be uncomfortable or even painful due to the physical contact and the length of time the patient has to remain in a certain position.
+In some cases, orthoses with standard geometries are not sufficient and must be individually adapted to the patient.
+Moulds or plaster casts on the patient can be uncomfortable or even painful due to the physical contact and the length of time the patient has to remain in a certain position.

-The aim of the project is to develop methods that can be used to produce customised hand orthoses in a way that is gentle on the patient and requires as little effort as possible, possibly even directly in a medical facility.
-At the same time, it will be investigated whether CAD programmes can be used to model standard orthoses that can be 3D printed on demand.
+The aim of the project is to develop methods with which individual hand orthoses can be produced in a patient-friendly manner and with the least possible effort, possibly even directly in a medical facility.
+At the same time, the aim is to investigate whether CAD programmes can be used to model standard orthoses that can be 3D printed on demand.